 For the second tour, Victor and me split up.
 He decided to do a 3.5 hour snorkeling tour but I preferred to do parasailing, where you are wearing a parachute and are tied to a boat.
 You fly 300 feet above the water and you have an incredible view about the keys.

 After the four weeks of my internship I have to say that I am really grateful to Deloitte for giving me the opportunity to earn practical experience in an international work environment abroad.
 I learned a lot about the differences of the US and Germany both in a professional and private manner.
 I was able to increase my English language skills a lot and this experience here really broadened my understanding how important it is to not only work together with people from different nations, but also to understand their cultural background to be aware of how to interact with them.

-If you have any questions regarding the Global Internship Program, Deloitte in general, South Florida or something else, feel free to shoot me an E-Mail via Linkedin or Xing and thank you very much for following my blog!
+If you have any questions regarding international internships, Deloitte in general, South Florida or something else, feel free to shoot me an E-Mail via Linkedin or Xing and thank you very much for following my blog!

 Patrick, Miami, July 29, 2016

 Carina, 23 years old, completed an internship abroad in Boston.
 She studies Business Mathematics in her second Master semester and will join our US Advisory team during her four-week-stay.

 Arriving in the US